Land Development Questions

 - All residential projects greater than 2,500 square feet of impervious surface including roof, driveway or porch, etc.

 PCMP needs to be approved prior to building permit issuance.
-A final electronic copy of the PCMP will need to be submitted upon approval of the PCMP.

 No special inspection is required.
 Therefore no additional inspection fees are required for a PCMP.
 The building inspector will verify that site plan design in the PCMP matches construction site during footing inspection.